-Also due to the design changes introduced in 2005, questions were added to collect information on who in the household was ever honorably discharged from the military; new variables HONRDC42 and HONRDC53 are included for the first time in this delivery.
-Persons who have been honorably discharged from active duty in the Armed Forces are identified by these variables.
+Persons who have been honorably discharged from active duty in the Armed Forces are identified by HONRDC31, HONRDC42, and HONRDC53.
 Those 16 years of age and under are coded as 3 "16 or Younger - Inapplicable", and those over 16 and currently serving on full-time active duty in the military are coded as 4 "Now Active Duty".